EPCCed/archer-gpu-course/applications-two-day/section-1.01/README.md

 ### Parallelism

-While it is not possible to increases the clock speed of an indivdual processor, one can use add more processing units (for which we will read: "cores").
+While it is not possible to increase the clock speed of an indivdual processor, one can use add more processing units (for which we will
+read: "cores").

 Many CPUs are now mutli-core or many-core, with perhaps O(100) cores.
-Applications wishing to take advantage of such architectures must be parallel.
+Applications wishing to take advantage of such architectures *must* be parallel.

 #### Exercise (1 minute)